 Alpha-linolenic acid has anti-inflammatory and moisturizing benefits and can even help fade hyperpigmentation and dark spots.

 The oil also contains linoleic acid, oleic acid, stearic acid, and palmitic acid for additional hydration and moisture.
 Linoleic acid can be helpful for those with oily and acne prone skin.

 You’ll also find alpha-lipoic acid, coumaric, and caffeic acid in the oil, which are antioxidants that help protect the skin against oxidative damage from UV exposure and help fight the visible signs of aging.

 The benefits don’t stop there.
-This study found that chia seed oil can improve itchy skin, support the skin barrier and decrease transepidermal water loss.
+This study found that chia seed oil can:

 You’ll notice the deep orange-red shade of the oil.
-This is thanks to antioxidants beta-carotene and lycopene along with Vitamin E which help to defend against free radical damage and protect the skin’s natural moisture barrier.
+This is thanks to antioxidants beta-carotene and lycopene, along with Vitamin E, which helps defend against free radical damage and protect the skin’s natural moisture barrier.

 Related Post: The Ordinary Anti-Aging Skincare Review

 THE ORDINARY SQUALANE OIL – BEST FOR: Squalane works for all skin types.
 It helps to balance combination skin, while oily and acne-prone skin will appreciate that squalane is non-comedogenic, has a non-oily feel, and provides lightweight hydration.